-Purpose: To undertake a comprehensive and strategic approach, using measureable goals and objectives, necessary to sustain a Long Range Transportation Plan (LRTP) that will improve and sustain intermodal transportation through 2040.
+Purpose: To undertake a comprehensive and strategic approach, using measurable goals and objectives, necessary to sustain a Long-Range Transportation Plan (LRTP) and land-use plans that will improve and sustain intermodal transportation through 2040.

 Previous Work: In FY 2019 the MPO adopted the 2040 Transportation Plan.